datopian/playbook/guide/README.md

 * Location and address of the event you will be attending
 * Any specific preferences in terms of transportation or accommodation

 The Office team will book the transportation and accommodation for you and forward you the details via an email.
-For all other expenses, you must keep the receipts in order to be reimbursed (See **Expenses** section ).
-TODO  include link
+For all other expenses, you must keep the receipts in order to be reimbursed [See **Expenses** section ](https://handbook.datopian.com/guide/#company-expenses)

 ### Time tracking